philotas/django-rpx-plus/README.md

             'django.contrib.auth.backends.ModelBackend', #default django auth
         )

+5. Add `django.core.context_processors.request` to your `TEMPLATE_CONTEXT_PROCESSORS`:
+        TEMPLATE_CONTEXT_PROCESSORS = (
+            'django.core.context_processors.auth', #for user template var
+            #'django.core.context_processors.debug',
+            #'django.core.context_processors.i18n',
+            'django.core.context_processors.media', #for MEDIA_URL template var
+            'django.core.context_processors.request', #includes request in RequestContext
+        )

-5. You also need to make sure the django messages framework is installed correctly.
+6. You also need to make sure the django messages framework is installed correctly.
     See the [installation instructions][2] for more information.

-6. In your app `urls.py`, add to `urlpatterns`:
+7. In your app `urls.py`, add to `urlpatterns`:
         (r'^accounts/', include('django_rpx_plus.urls')),

-7. You need to create the relevant template files for django_rpx_plus in your app's template directory.
+8. You need to create the relevant template files for django_rpx_plus in your app's template directory.
 For example, if your app is called APP, put the django_rpx_plus template files in:
         APP/templates/django_rpx_plus/